eramos/eramos/README.md

 I'm Eduardo!
 A DevOps Engineer from Madrid, Spain.

 - 🔭 I’m currently working on a Flutter app for ESP32 sensors or any kind of sensor (similar to Home Assistant)
-- 👯 I’m looking to collaborate on any mobile project
+- 👯 I’m looking to collaborate on any AI or mobile project
 - 💬 Ask me about Terraform, Azure DevOps, Flutter, C# (Unity) or PHP
 - 📫 How to reach me: via profile's mail